yidongzhou/yidongzhou.github.io/_pages/about.md

 🤝 I am always open to collaborations and enthusiastic about exploring new research directions.
 Feel free to reach out if you're interested in working together!

-🚀 **I will be on the academic job market for the 2025-2026 cycle and would be happy to discuss any opportunities!**
+🚀 **I am on the academic job market for the 2025-2026 cycle and would be happy to discuss any opportunities!**